 Coding the DNA: By making this seal and sharing with employees, we are attempting to code the DNA of our employees.
-That's because we are an early stage bank and the DNA code we build will affect the long regulato Now coming to business, let me answer some key questions financin that may be on your mind. infra cor cholarship express our sincere thanks to our regulator the Reserve praduation.
-Bank of India who have constantly guided us on our approach lowance of and supported us throughout.
-Our Board members are nis greatly stress to 2014), d
+That's because we are an early stage bank and the DNA code we build will affect the long express our sincere thanks to our regulator the Reserve Bank of India who have constantly guided us on our approach and supported us throughout.
+Our Board members are identified ne Board, We are a universal bank with highly diversified sources of income.
+Apart from lending, we have launched several other new businesses such on only a as cash management, Trade Forex, our focus Wealth management, toll and npare well transit, credit card business, hence the segmented current accounts, startst reviews etc. could up banking, and distribution of online purchase through a payment gateway and not insist insurance and investment products.